Finntroll

-Finntroll is a Finnish metal band from Helsinki that combines elements of black metal and folk metal.
+Finntroll is a Finnish folk metal band from Helsinki.
+They combine elements of black metal and death metal with a type of Finnish folk music called humppa.
 Finntroll's lyrics are mostly in Swedish, the only exception being the song "Madon Laulu" on Visor om slutet.
 Finntroll's original singer, Katla, decided to use Swedish over Finnish since he was part of a Swedish-speaking minority in Finland and the sound of the language seemed to better suit the band's "trollish" outfit.
 Despite several vocalist changes, this tradition has continued.